teaching-on-testbeds/re_warm_start_nn/warm_starting_nn_training.md

 - `title`: a string that specifies the name of the experiment.
 This is used to create a subdirectory under the `experiments/exp1` directory where the model checkpoints and final weights will be saved.
 - `experiment_dir`: a string that specifies the path of the experiment directory.
 If this is `None`, then the function will use the title parameter to create a default directory name.
-- `half`: a boolean flag that indicates whether to use half of the training data or the whole dataset.
+- `use_half_data`: a boolean flag that indicates whether to use half of the training data or the whole dataset.
 This is passed to the `get_cifar10_loaders` function that loads the data loaders.
 - `lr`: a float value that specifies the learning rate for the stochastic gradient descent optimizer.
 - `checkpoint`: a string that specifies the path of a model checkpoint file.
 If this is not `None`, then the function will load the model weights from the checkpoint file and resume training from there.
 - `epochs`: an integer that specifies the number of epochs to train the model for.